AsceticMonk/3D-Touch-Study-Notes/README.md

 #3D Touch Study Notes

 A collection of developmental information about 3D Touch introduced by Apple.
-3D Touch is only available in iPhone 6s and iPhone 6s Plus running iOS 9.
+3D Touch is only available on iPhone 6s and iPhone 6s Plus running iOS 9.

 ##Home Screen Quick Actions